coderefinery/handsonscicomp/source/index.rst

 Credits?
 --------

-You can earn credits or a certificate from completing this course by doing exercises.
+You can earn credits from completing this course by doing exercises.
 One credit comes from completing exercises for levels A, B and C. Second credit can be earned by completing exercises for D and E.  The course material is here, but see `our exercise page <https://plus.cs.aalto.fi/CS-E4004/2020/>`__ for information on credits.

 Attention!
-If your home university is not Aalto University, but you are in a university in Finland, you have flexible study rights to get credits directly from Aalto.
-Contact your home university for more information: search "JOO", "joustava opinto-oikeus".
+If your home university is some other Finnish university or you are an adult learner in Finland, please refer to `For FITech users page <https://handsonscicomp.readthedocs.io/en/latest/fitech-info/`__ to find out how to acquire credits from completing this course.

 .. list-table::